bill-ahmed/qbit-matUI/README.md

 * Adding torrents
 * Deleting torrents
 * Searching by name
+* Bulk edit (currently delete, more actions are WIP)
 * Sorting by different metrics (name, size, etc.)
 * A fully material-themed UI
 * ...
 More to come!